 We take care to allow your personal information to be accessed only by those who really need access in order to perform their tasks and duties, and to share with third parties who have a legitimate purpose for accessing it.
 We may share personal information about you with third parties in the following circumstances.

-Personal information, including personal information collected in the European Economic Area ("EEA") or Switzerland, may be transferred, stored and processed by us and our services providers, partners and affiliates in the United States and potentially other countries whose data protection laws may be different to the laws of your country, for example to Canada, The Philippines, Singapore, India, Australia and Israel.
+Personal information, including personal information collected in the European Economic Area ("EEA"), the United Kingdom or Switzerland, may be transferred, stored and processed by us and our services providers, partners and affiliates in the United States and potentially other countries whose data protection laws may be different to the laws of your country, for example to Canada, The Philippines, Singapore, India, Australia and Israel.
 Some of these countries are not deemed 'adequate' by the European Commission.
 We will protect your personal information in accordance with this Privacy Notice wherever it is processed and will take appropriate contractual or other steps to protect the relevant personal information in accordance with applicable laws.
-These steps include implementing the European Commission's Standard Contractual Clauses for transfers of personal information from our group companies in the EEA to our other group companies.
+These steps include implementing the European Commission's Standard Contractual Clauses for transfers of personal information from our group companies in the EEA, the United Kingdom and Switzerland to our other group companies.
 Our Standard Contractual Clauses can be provided upon request.
 We have implemented similar appropriate safeguards with our service providers, partners and affiliates.
-In relation to VMware’s role as a processor of customer content, our Binding Corporate Rules will apply to any transfers of personal data.
+In relation to VMware’s role as a processor of customer content, our Binding Corporate Rules will apply to any transfers of personal information.

 VMware maintains (and requires its service providers to maintain) appropriate organizational and technical measures designed to protect the security and confidentiality of any personal information we process.
 For example, VMware employs physical access controls, encryption, Internet firewalls, intrusion detection and network monitoring depending on the nature of the information and the scope of processing.
 VMware staff who may have access to personal information are required to keep that information confidential.
 However, no security procedures or protocols are ever guaranteed to be 100% secure and so we encourage you to take care when disclosing personal information online and to use readily available tools, such as Internet firewalls, anti-virus and anti-spyware software, and similar technologies to protect yourself online.